Child Support Attorneys in Melrose, MA

 Helping Clients With Their Child Support Legal Issues

 Massachusetts child support laws stipulate that a non-custodial parent must contribute to their child’s financial well-being.
 This is usually accomplished by the non-custodial parent making regular fixed payments to the custodial parent.
 It is fairly common for parents to have disputes that center around the amount that the non-custodial parent should be required to pay.
-If you are facing issues in obtaining the child support that is owed to you or feel that you need a modification of your child support order, contact Martino Law Group, LLC, as soon as possible.00 We will be happy to schedule a free consultation with you and review the factors involved in your case.
+If you are facing issues in obtaining the child support that is owed to you or feel that you need a modification of your child support order, contact Martino Law Group, LLC, as soon as possible.00 We will be happy to schedule a Consultation with you and review the factors involved in your case.

 Child support issues can quickly get beyond your control.
 We can assist you by explaining your rights and any legal options you may have.

-How Can a Child Support Order be Modified in Massachusetts?
+How Can a Child Support Order Be Modified in Massachusetts?

 If a legitimate need should arise that warrants a modification of child support, the specific amount can be determined between the two parties involved.
 However, if an agreement cannot be amicably resolved, the amount is then determined by the application of the Massachusetts Child Support Guidelines.
 These guidelines involve a number of factors used to make a calculation of the payment amount.